 Now, it could be that Google got you for all the wrong reasons.
-In that case use the feedback form or on Google’s Webmaster forum to suggest that maybe you think the update has wrongfully punished you.
+In that case, use the feedback form.
+Alternatively, use Google’s Webmaster forum to suggest that you think the update has wrongfully punished you.

 - Provide an example - Explain how you were doing in a particular search query and how those results have now changed.

-- Explain your website – Give them a brief rundown of your site quality like the number of pages you have, average word count of each page and average quality of each page, which you create based on their new Panda guidelines.
+- Explain your website - Give them a brief rundown of your site quality, e.g., the number of pages you have, average word count of each page and average quality of each page, which you create based on the new Panda guidelines.

-- Share your actions – Finally, tell them what you have done to your site and what you are willing to do.
-This may be removing low-quality pages, rewriting some that may appear like your keyword density is too high.
-Or even removing the spammy links you have built to your website.
+- Share your actions - Finally, tell them what you have done to your site to update it and what you are willing to do.
+This may involve removing low-quality pages, rewriting those that may come across as pages with unreasonably high keyword density or deleting the spammy links you have built to your website.

-Google is interested in the results searchers get, so you need to present a case that a mistaken penalty against you is robbing searchers of good content…and you need to present a case that you are a legitimate web content producer.
+Google is interested in the results searchers get, so you need to present a case, showing that a mistaken penalty against you is robbing searchers of good content.
+You also need to present a case that shows you are a legitimate web content producer.